-This is a recipe I got from my Grandmother Cornetha.
-She and my Papa Reed (Mama’s Daddy) got married when my mother was fourteen, adding a whole other branch to our family tree.
-Honestly, at this point we got one of those HUGE oak trees with all of the branches jutting out all over the place (you know I had thirteen living grandparents when I was born, right?).
+I have my Grandmother Cornetha to thank for this homemade strawberry candy recipe.
+She and my Papa Reed (mama’s daddy) got married when my mother was fourteen, adding a whole other branch to our family tree.
+Honestly, at this point, we got one of those HUGE oak trees with all of the branches jutting out all over the place!

-Pour your sweetened condensed milk into a bowl.
+Pour your sweetened condensed milk into a large bowl.

 I could just drink a whole can of this if my blood sugar would let me.
-I swannee, anything with sweetened condensed milk in it is delicious!
+I swear, anything with sweetened condensed milk in it is delicious!

 And gelatin powder.